 The course will cover the structure of global operations, methods of entering international markets, cultural impact on business practices, legal and ethical impact on multi-international business, human resource management in international firms, and international movement of business factors.
-Fulfills a General Education Cultural Competency (CC) requirement.
+Fulfills an NNU Core Cultural Awareness (CAP1) requirement.